Our Funds / Equity Funds

 What is a Value Fund?

-The rationality behind value funds is that the market value of some companies reflects at levels lower than its actual worth due to market conditions.
-Once the market corrects, these stock prices will rise and the investor have the opportunity to potentially gain from it.
-These companies can be identified by skilled value fund managers to create potential returns.
+The idea behind value funds is that some companies are undervalued due to market conditions.
+When the market corrects, their stock prices rise, offering investors the potential for gains.
+Skilled value fund managers identify these companies to create potential returns.

-While investing in a value mutual fund it is necessary to consider some factors:
+When investing in value mutual funds, consider the following factors:

-• Interest Rate Risk: Value funds may be subject to interest rate risk.
-Changes in interest rates can affect the value of stocks.
+• Interest Rate Risk: Value funds may be impacted by changes in interest rates, affecting stock values.

 • Min Investment 1,000